filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Large Language Models

+* [Search-in-the-Chain: Towards Accurate, Credible and Traceable Large Language Models for Knowledge-intensive Tasks | arxiv](https://arxiv.org/abs/2304.14732): "a novel framework called Search-in-the-Chain (SearChain) to improve the accuracy, credibility and traceability of LLM-generated content for multi-hop question answering"
 * [🔥🔥🔥] [Mooler0410/LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide): list of practical guide resources of LLMs based on the paper [Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond](https://arxiv.org/abs/2304.13712)
 * [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI): Making large AI models cheaper, faster and more accessible
 * [microsoft/LoRA](https://github.com/microsoft/LoRA): Code for loralib, an implementation of "LoRA: Low-Rank Adaptation of Large Language Models"s